Chichen Itza, Mexico: Great Mayan City

 Athletes were champions, too.
-A favorite with visitors here is the Great Ball Court, the largest (551 by 230 feet) and most well-preserved Mayan ball court in the world.
+And a favorite structure with visitors here is the Great Ball Court, the largest (551 by 230 feet) and most well-preserved Mayan ball court in the world.
 The court is surrounded by “stands,” or audience seating areas.
 Different classes were assigned to different seating areas, becoming increasingly more lavish and “with a better view of the action” as the audience member elevated in social class.
-It reminded me of the seating structure of the amphitheaters of Ancient Rome, a whole ocean away.
+It reminded me of the seating structure of the amphitheaters of Ancient Rome, although a whole ocean away.
 Notice the donut-shaped carving (top left on the photo above.)
-The ball had to get through this hole!
-Seeing this, you contemplate the tremendous skill of the Mayan athletes.
+The ball had to get through this hole, and seeing this, you contemplate the tremendous skill of the Mayan athletes!

-There are many other buildings here to explore.
-Take your time to notice the intricate detail on many of these structures.
+There are many other buildings here to explore, so take your time to notice the intricate detail on many of these structures.
 There is absolutely no better way to learn about a time and place in history than from the original people, who, here, eternally tell their first-hand story through their artwork.
 No modern tour guide can tell it so well.
 The crowds can be enormous here, but there’s lots of room to spread out, making the experience more comfortable than smaller ancient sites.
 But be sure to bring some sunscreen and cool clothing, because there’s little shade here and it tends to get stiflingly hot, even in shoulder season!

 *Open source (credit: dronepicr, http://www.commons.wikimedia.org)